mmistakes/minimal-mistakes/docs/get_data.md

 ### Information about how to get data
 - For each study
-- ways to get data, github branches, sample filtering,
+- ways to get data, github branches, sample filtering
+- Video from Matt about using datalad?